Jelmerro/vimrc/README.md

 - Leader key is set to the `Space` key
 - Indent-based folding that can be toggled with `<leader>t`

+See the `vimrc` file for details and mappings.

 ## Plugins

 This is a list of the plugins that are installed to add additional features.